ENGAGEMENT

 Collaborations with global health organisations

-Having conducted the G-FINDER project annually for over a decade, Policy Cures Research is recognised as a critical partner to organisations with an interest in measuring funding for global health, leading to regular opportunities to collaborate with and contribute to publications from other global health organisations.
+Having conducted the G-FINDER project annually for over a fifteen years, Policy Cures Research is recognised as a critical partner to organisations with an interest in measuring funding for global health, leading to regular opportunities to collaborate with and contribute to publications from other global health organisations.

 Policy Cures Research is a member of the Global Health Technologies Coalition Global Partners Network, informing and participating in the coalition’s multilateral advocacy activities.
 We are actively involved in writing the “Investments in malaria R&D” chapter of the annual World Malaria Report and share our data and findings with the Global Institute’s Knowledge Portal on innovation and access to medicines, Seek Development’s Donor Tracker, and the WHO’s Global Observatory on Health R&D.